drone-comp/drone-comp.ita.br/content/project/wildfire/index.md

 slides: ""
 ---

+Unmanned Aerial Vehicle (UAV) applications have witnessed significant advancements across diverse domains, including surveillance, agriculture, disaster management, and environmental monitoring.
+UAV sensors can gather critical data, enabling real-time decision-making and enhancing operational capabilities.

+However, integrating and managing multiple sensors within a UAV platform pose significant challenges for optimal performance and functionality.
+UAV platforms rely on different types of sensors.
+Each sensor serves a specific purpose, from capturing high-resolution imagery to detecting environmental variables and identifying objects of interest.
+Integrating these diverse sensors into a unified system requires addressing complex technical, logistical, and operational challenges to extract significant information can be a daunting task.

+Machine learning algorithms can fuse data from multiple sensors, enabling the extraction of meaningful information.
+Furthermore, machine learning techniques can learn the correlations and patterns across sensor data by training models on integrated datasets, allowing for more accurate and comprehensive analysis.
+As a result, we can enhance the overall data quality and facilitate better decision-making, enabling a holistic view of the wildfire situation.

+Monitoring the risk of wildfires allows for proactive measures to prevent and mitigate their occurrence.
+By identifying areas with high fire risk, authorities can implement preventive measures such as controlled burns, fuel management, and enforcing fire safety regulations.
+Monitoring also enables early detection of potential ignition sources, such as lightning strikes or human activities, allowing immediate response and mitigation efforts.
+By leveraging advanced monitoring technologies and data-driven approaches, authorities can enhance their ability to respond effectively, mitigate risks, and protect both human lives and natural ecosystems from the devastating impact of wildfires.
+In this project, we target the study of this monitoring scenario.

-We aim at creating a data collection system capable of dealing with multiplatform and multi-sensor (multispectral imaging, humidity, temperature, and others) data to build artificial intelligence models to predict wildfire risk in a coverage area.
+We aim to create a data collection system capable of dealing with multiplatform and multi-sensor (multispectral imaging, humidity, temperature, and others) data to automatically build artificial intelligence models to predict wildfire risk in a coverage area.

 The data collection, data annotation, and data fusion system will handle